Broceliande

 Dragons

 Some of Broceliande’s places foreshadow dragon’s presence.
 For breton’s people, these mythical creatures are a symbol of fertility and power.
 Master of the four elements, earth, fire, water and wind, their scales allows them to swim.
-They also live underground and produce fire!
-With their noble status they are also supposed to be the link with the living’s world and the death’s one.
-Bit by bit, with the destructions it caused, creating mortal epidemics or natural disasters, the church bit by bit transformed this creature to be Satan’s incarnation.
-Having become the sworn enemy of the knights, specially of Arthur and the knights of the Round Table.
-We can find the trace of their presence in one of the places below.
+They also live underground and spit fire !
+With their noble status they are also supposed to be the link between the living’s world and the death’s one.
+More and more, with the destructions it caused, creating mortal epidemics or natural disasters, the church transformed this creature to be Satan’s incarnation.
+Having become the sworn enemy of the knights, specially of Arthur and the knights of the Round Table, we can find the trace of their presence in one of the places below.

 2. Places to visit

 There is currently a route that takes you to strategic places of Broceliande.
-I am going to name some of them point by point 🙂
+I am going to name some of them here 🙂

 The golden tree

-Created in 1991 by the sculptor François Davin, this golden tree surrounded by 5 burnt trees is in tribute to the fire that destroyed a part of the forest a year earlier.
+Created in 1991 by the sculptor François Davin, this golden tree, surrounded by 5 burnt trees, is here to remember the part of the forest destroyed by the fire a year earlier.
 It symbolises the rebirth of the forest, but also its fragile side as a reminder to be careful.

 Merlin’s tomb

-At the origine a covered walkaway formed by 6 blocs of schist stones, Merlin’s tomb was dynamite a bit before 1892 by treasure hunters curious from breton’s legends.
-2 blocs still remains today, reminding of the tragical love story between the sorcerer and the fairy Viviane.
-Some say that still detained, Merlin is still alive today.
+Originally a covered walkaway formed by 6 blocs of schist stones, Merlin’s tomb was dynamited a bit before 1892 by treasure hunters curious from breton’s legends.
+2 blocks still remain today, reminding of the tragical love story between the enchanter and the fairy Viviane.
+Some say that as he is still detained, Merlin is still alive today.

 Fontain of youth

-Located a few feet away from Merlin’s tomb, this fontain was apparently war more majestuous in another time!
-Surrounded by big stones, it was here for druidic places of worship.
-More specially used for summer solstice to count newborns.
-If parents forgot to present them, they can go back the next year.
-This should make official the birth of the child, which means rejuvenate him of a year.
-This explains the name “fontain youth”! 😀
+Located a few feet away from Merlin’s tomb, this fontain was apparently way more majestuous in another time !
+Surrounded by big stones, it was here amongst druidic places of worship.
+More especially used for summer solstice to count newborns.
+If parents forgot to show them, they could go back the next year.
+This should make official the birth of the child, which means rejuvenate him or her of a year.
+This explains the name “fontain of youth”! 😀

 The fairy mirror

-Pond opening the Val of No Return, its cristal clear water would presage the presence of magic.
+A pond opening the Val of No Return, its cristal clear water would presage the presence of magic.
 It is said that this pond was the home of 7 fairies.
-One day, one of them went out by curiosity to observe a human, having them fall in love instantly!
-The sisters realised what was happening under their nose, put an end to their union, as they couldn’t accept having their two species together.
+One day, one of them went out by curiosity to observe a human, having them fall in love instantly !
+The sisters realised what was happening, put an end to their relationship, as they couldn’t accept having their two species together.
 Nowadays, it is said that if you lean to observe the water surface, you can maybe see the fairies faces.

 The Val of No Return

 Located in Paimpont’s forest in Broceliande, the Val of No Return, or Val of the False Lovers is also a place of legends.
-Why these names?
-It was written that no knights came back from this forest, once engaged inside.
-Also, we talk of “false lovers” as it apparently kept all knights unfaithful to their love.
+Why these names ?
+It was written that no knights came back from this forest once engaged inside.
+Also, we talk about “false lovers” as it apparently kept all knights unfaithful to their love.
 These curses were created by the revenge of the fairy Morgane, half-sister of Arthur, disappointed by one of her lovers.
 The knight Lancelot later on succeeded in liberating all of the knights and himself.

 The seat of Merlin